|Turkey Roulade, a whole turkey breast, butterflied and deboned, pounded thin, stuffed, rolled and roasted.|

 Let rest for 10 minutes before slicing into 1/2 inch serving sized pieces.

 Make a butter pan sauce by taking the roasting pan to the stove top and skimming off any fat that has floated to the top.
 Ideally, you can also carefully transfer all of the drippings to a fat separator (this kitchen tool is WONDERFUL) and then return the pan juices only back to the roasting pan, discarding the rest of the fat.
 In this case, you may not have that much in the drippings department.
 Place the roasting pan over medium high heat and bring the juices to a boil, adding a bit of stock or broth to the pan to help deglaze it and to lift the pan scrapings up.
 Cook until the juices have reduced slightly, remove from the heat, stir in a bit of butter and swirl around until blended in.
 Spoon over each serving slice.
-If you prefer, make a gravy using canned stock to spoon on top.
+If you prefer, make a giblet gravy to spoon on top.

 Requires Adobe Reader - download it free!